 It's something the Spartans have seen frequently lately.

 Swope said, "Tyler has had to work hard just to get any shots.
-In the last three games or so, teams have doubled him."

 Tony White led McConnellsburg with 11 points.
 The Spartans did not hit a three and took only six free throws.

 The Indians, on the other hand, gave Seburn plenty of help.
 Connor Litton scored 15 points and used his 5-11 frame to grab eight rebounds, Jordan Clingerman worked inside for 15 points and Nick Smartt was 8-for-8 at the free throw line and had 13 points.